-Dr. Isherwood has taught in both the English and History Departments at Gettysburg College and in the History Department of neighboring Dickinson College.
-At Gettysburg, Isherwood has taught courses in world history, college writing, British history, and war and memory studies.
-Additionally, he has supervised independent studies in Scottish history, the First World War, and the British Empire.
-At the Civil War Institute he supervises the CWI Fellows program and edits the institute's blog The Gettysburg Compiler, among other duties.
-Currently, Isherwood is researching the legacy of the First World War.
+Dr. Isherwood has taught in both the English and History Departments at Gettysburg College and serves as the academic coordinator for the Civil War Era Studies minor.
+Isherwood has supervised two Mellon Summer Scholars as well as independent studies for Gettysburg students in Scottish history, the First World War, and the British Empire.
+He is the co-lead of the digital history project jackpeirs.org and maintains a teaching blog, Great War Writing.
+At the Civil War Institute, Isherwood supervises the CWI Fellows program and edits the institute's blog, The Gettysburg Compiler, among other duties.

 Ian Andrew Isherwood